Frequently Asked Questions (FAQs)

-Phase 1 is the Expansion of Arts Commons (also known as The Road House), adding approximately 25-35% more seating capacity and additional gathering spaces for the community.
+Phase 1 is the Expansion of Arts Commons, adding approximately 25-35% more seating capacity and additional gathering spaces for the community.
 The Expansion will be completed first so the resident companies and user groups that use the current facility have somewhere to operate while Phase 2 is underway.
 The expanded use will generate enough revenue to sustain the existing facility operations.

 Phase 2 is the Modernization of the existing facility, which is home to six resident companies (Alberta Theatre Projects, Arts Commons Presents, Calgary Philharmonic Orchestra, Downstage, One Yellow Rabbit, and Theatre Calgary), as well as approximately 200 community groups that use the facility annually.
 This revitalization of the current facility will address the more than $71M in lifecycle issues and elevate the public experience through upgraded amenities and technology.

 Teatro will remain in its heritage building and continue to serve the Calgary community.
 Phase 1 of ACT – the Expansion – will be located on the north side of the city block, north and east of Teatro.